frednomoon/freducer/readme.md

 Note that whatever you object you pass here will be merged (using spread operator) with the default object.

+### reset (added in 3.1.0)
+A very common pattern that started emerging in my projects was needing to "reset" a section of the store having finished with it.
+An good example of this could be a login / logout process, where you want an action to clear the data from the store.
+Previously my code looked like this:

+    const reducerWithReset = asyncReducer({
+      [LOGIN]: asyncMethod({ data: {} }),
+      [LOGOUT]: () => initialState
+    })

+Now, with `reset`, we can simply write:

+    const reducerWithReset = fullReducer(LOGIN, { reset: LOGOUT })

+Unbelievable!

 ### locationFunction
 Secondly we are able to tell our reducer to write to nested objects using a `locationFunction` argument.
 For example we may wish to do something like this: